Ziang-Lu/Database-Learning-Notes/4-Redis/Redis-Basics.md

   del key anotherkey  # Delete the specified keys flushdb  # Delete all the keys in the current DB flushall  # Delete all the keys in all the DBs

+  # (5) Keys lifetime
+  expire key 50  # Set the lifetime of "key" to be 50 seconds pexpire key 5000  # Set the lifetime of "key" to be 5000 milliseconds ttl key  # Show the time-to-live (remaining lifetime) of "key", in seconds pttl key  # Show the time-to-live (remaining lifetime) of "key", in milliseconds
   ```

   https://redis.io/commands#generic